fluiddyn/transonic/README.rst

 why Pythran is so great for Python users and why Transonic is great for Pythran users <https://transonic.readthedocs.io/en/latest/backends/pythran.html>`_

-There are also experimental backends for Cython and Numba.
+There are also (more experimental) backends for Cython and Numba.

 .. note ::